TalkingDoll/ResKoopNet/README.md

 >solver_resdmd: Directly optimize the eqn(4.6) defined in paper "Rigorous ...".
 In the script, we mutiply the eigenvector matrix in the loss function.

-The entire code is modifed based on the package from https://github.com/MLDS-NUS/KoopmanDL
+## Acknowledgements

+This project's codebase is significantly modified based on the [KoopmanDL package](https://github.com/MLDS-NUS/KoopmanDL) developed by MLDS-NUS.
+We extend our gratitude to the authors and contributors of KoopmanDL for their valuable work which served as a foundation for our project.